patriziotufarolo/BluetoothProximitySensor/Documentation.md

 Main components include a Broadcom BCM283* SoC, that offer a 700MHz ARM11 processing unit, a VideoCore IV GPU, and RAM.
 Raspberry PI features one to four USB slots, HDMI and composite video, and a 3.5mm phono jack for audio.
 Lower level input is managed through GPIO pins, with the support of many known protocols like I2C or UART/TTL.
 It doesn't provide on-board storage: the operating system and all the data are stored on an external SD-card (microSD format in the PI zero).
-It can run Linux-kernel based operating systems, and a lot of Linux distribution have been created to work on its platform, such as Raspbian (that is to say Debian for Raspberry).
+It can run *Linux kernel*-based operating systems, and a lot of Linux distributions have been created, such as Raspbian (that is to say Debian for Raspberry).
-Some models include a 8P8C ethernet chipset, and the most recent version of the board includes also an on-board Wifi802.11 and Bluetooth Chip.
+Some models include an 8P8C Ethernet chipset, and the most recent version of the board includes also an on-board Wifi802.11 and Bluetooth Chip.
 The cost of these boards goes from 20 to 35 dollars.
-The version "Zero" comes with a smaller footprint and limited GPIO capabilities, at the cost of 5$.
+The "Zero" version comes with a smaller footprint and limited GPIO capabilities, at the cost of 5$.

 ### Passive InfraRed motion detection sensor
 A passive infrared sensor is an electronic sensor that measures infrared light radiating from objects in its field of view.
 It is often used in motion detection sensors, that are commonly used in anti-theft systems or automatically activated lighting systems, to sense the movement of people, animals, objects.
 A passive infrared doesn't sense movement on its own: it detects changes in the amount of infrared radiation impinging upon it.
 When something or someone passes in front of a background it causes a variation in temperature that is translated in infrared radiations and then converted in the output voltage that triggers the detection.
-Objects with similar temperatures but different characteristics in material or surface may have different infrared emission pattern, and they could trigger the detector as well.
+Objects with similar temperatures but different characteristics in material or surface may have different infrared emission patterns, and they could trigger the detector as well.
 PIR sensors are available with many configurations for a big variety of applications.
-Some sensors implement the so called Fresnel lenses, or mirror segments, that allow to detect objects within a range of 10-12 meter maximum and a field of 300 degrees.
+Some sensors implement the so called Fresnel lenses, or mirror segments, that allow to detect objects within a range of 10-12 meters maximum and a field of 300 degrees.
 There are also PIR sensors that allow to detect objects within a field of 360 degrees that are often applied at the ceilings; some other larger PIR sensors can cover distances in the order of many hundred meters.
-The PIR sensor I've used for this demo offers an high signal of three volts point three when it detects a movement, with an output current of 10mA.
+The PIR sensor I used for this demo offers an high signal of 3.3V when it detects a movement, with a current output of 10mA.
 It has a field of 140 degrees and an operating range of about 7 meters.
 #### PINs
 On the chip we have three pins: